 As a popular high-level language, Python has many excellent features that data scientists like: easy to learn, object oriented, cross-platform, open source, and many extensions for machine learning.
 It is widely used in many data science challenges from the front end to the back end.
 Good Python programming makes it easier to analyze sports data.
-After a brief introduction to Python (more details about installation and introduction are attached in “Starting Guidance”), the workshop will cover four steps in a full sports data analysis project: 1) Data acquisition; 2) Modeling (with modules); 3) Optimization of algorithm (with modules); 4) Result validation.
-Two case studies will be demonstrated, through which participants can quickly pick up frequently-used Python code.
+The workshop will cover the following contents in-class: Python data types, methods for moving data, functions.
+The visualization and two cases studies with Python will be the supplementary left for after-class practice, through which participants can quickly pick up frequently-used Python code.

 Who is the fastest pitcher in baseball currently?
 What is the difference between the most pitcher-friendly and the most hitter-friendly umpires?
-In which months are home runs more likely to occur?
+Can we predict the winning percentage for a team?
 To answer these questions in a more efficient and scientific way, people weave statistical models and machine learning into sabermetrics.
 The most common purposes of sabermetrics are evaluating past performance and predicting future performance to determine a player's contributions to his team.
-In this 2-hour workshop, we are going to have: 1) access baseball data; 2) create traditional graphs in R; 3) explore the relation between runs and wins; 4 ) model a player's career trajectory.
+In this workshop, we are going to have: 1) access baseball data and use "dplyr" for data manipulation; 2) data visualization with "ggplot2"; 3) explore the relationship between runs and wins.
 Example codes will be provided.

 Dr. Zhe Wang is an Assistant Professor of Data Analytics at the Denison University.
 She received her PhD in Statistics in 2020 from the University of Connecticut.
 She is an experienced instructor of Mathematical Statistics and Statistical Methods.
 Her current research interests include sequential analysis, change point detection, and sample size determination.
 Working on large population-based public health datasets, she conducts secondary analyses to estimate the prevalence of and associations between risk factors, behaviors, disease states, and other health-related outcomes.